What is a tenancy agreement?

 There are other types of tenancies however such as assured tenancies, regulated tenancies and excluded licences.
 Excluded licences or tenancies are more often used when you take in lodgers.
 The noticeable difference between this and an AST is less protection for lodgers from eviction.

 As the property owner, you should take the time to familiarise yourself with the different types of tenancy agreements available and seek legal guidance if you are unsure of the terms to include in your contract.
 It’s also good practice to review the terms of any agreement before renewing a tenancy.

-What you need to include when writing a tenancy agreement
+What to include when writing a tenancy agreement

 You can’t discriminate against or harass your tenants on the grounds of age, gender, race, disability, sexual orientation or identity, religion, your tenant being pregnant/having a baby.
 Your terms and conditions should always be fair and compliant with UK law.

-Within your tenancy agreement, you should have detailed how much notice you require from your tenants before they can leave the property and stop payments for the lease.
-Particularly in the case of a fixed-term tenancy, your tenants are responsible for paying the rent for the entire term detailed in the tenancy agreement.
-Lodgers should let you know that they want to leave ahead of the licence agreement end date.
+Within your tenancy agreement, you should detail how much notice you require from your tenants before they can leave the property and stop paying rent.
+Your tenants are responsible for paying the rent for the entire term detailed in the tenancy agreement, particularly if it’s a fixed-term tenancy.

 In some cases, you might choose to include a break clause in the tenancy agreement.
-Although it’s not ideal to have to hunt for another tenant after 6 months or so, it can be best if either you or the tenancy are not able to uphold the terms of the contract for the full tenancy.
+Although it’s not ideal to have to hunt for another tenant after, say, six months, it can be best if either you or the tenants are not able to uphold the terms of the contract for the full term.

 On the flip side, if you as a landlord want your tenants to leave then you must also give them fair warning.
-You should provide them with information on the process within the tenancy agreement in the first place but you should also write to them to give official notice to quit.
+You should provide them with information on the process within the tenancy agreement in the first place, and then write to them to give official notice to vacate your property.